ClementMadiot/Web_Design_Capture/README.md

 ## Library ScrollReveal

-I use the librairy ScrollReveal for all my smooth animations on the loading web pages
+I use the library ScrollReveal for all my smooth animations on the loading web pages

 ## Library Script JS
 At the section "TESTIOMONALS" I build stunning and responsive slide-based interfaces for showcasing three fake comments.